Getting to know collars

 Collar the market

-With a little experience, you can learn how to adjust the expiration date and strike price on each side of the collar to maximize your risk and return objectives.
+If you expect a stock to be bearish over the short-term, the collar options strategy may be worth considering.
+With experience, you can learn how to adjust the expiration date and strike price on each side of the collar to maximize your risk and return objectives.